xiaogangLi/tensorflow-MobilenetV2-YOLOv1/README.md

 * Pandas

 ### 2 Define your class names
-Download this repository and unzip
+Download  and unzip this repository.
 `cd ../YOLOv1/label`
 Open the `label.txt` and revise its class names as yours.